 If you work in an office setting, will the employer provide you with ergonomic office equipment to prevent work-related strains?
-If will be doing manual type tasks, is there adequate safety gear?
+If you will be doing manual type tasks, is there adequate safety gear?
 Is relevant information about workplace safety posted clearly?
 These are all things to consider and ask, before accepting a position.

 A workplace-related accident could result in a life-altering injury or even death; don’t accept a job with a company that doesn’t value every employee’s safety.

 6. Is There Room for Growth?